 2 weeks in Portugal is the perfect amount of time to slow down and see a few different really beautiful cities and towns.
 Here’s my 2 week Portugal itinerary.

-Porto is a great place to start of your Portugal itinerary mostly because of the plethora of cheap flights that serve its airport.
-As the second largest city in Portugal, it is also a popular tourist destination, with highlights like medieval cobblestone streets and port wine tastings.
+Porto is a great place to start off your 2 week Portugal itinerary–mostly because of the plethora of cheap flights that serve its airport.
+As the second-largest city in Portugal, it is also a popular tourist destination, with highlights like medieval cobblestone streets and port wine tastings.